 This might seem a little counter-intuitive, but providers can actually mitigate many of the problems from patients who self-diagnose by simply leaning into the issue.
 By encouraging them to continue searching online, you are acknowledging and validating their approach to how they manage their health outcomes.
 Instead of closing that window for them, leverage their desire for information by throwing it wide open.

 Starting with this little bit of mental jiu-jitsu creates the ability for providers to have better success with patient self-diagnosis — allowing for better exam conversations and deeper levels of trust.
 You can also encourage patients to dig deeper so their self diagnosis becomes more accurate and causes less unnecessary worry.

 If patients are going to self-diagnose, the best thing providers can do is direct them to websites they know give credible medical information.
 Sites to suggest might include The Mayo Clinic, the Centers for Disease Control and Prevention, the National Institutes of Health, and the American Academy of Family Physicians.
 All of these sources tend to offer a nice combination of accurate medical information that is easy to read and understand.
 The National Library of Medicine has a full page of links on finding and evaluating health information online.

 Most of these resources can be collected and linked on a medical practice’s website.
 Share the list with patients via email or link to specific content on social media during flu season or other times throughout the year when self-diagnosis runs high.

 Research published in 2017 shows that patients trust information more when content is easy-to-read, well-organized, and comes from authors with medical credentials or other signifiers of authority.

 Because of this, it stands to reason that providers should be publishing their own expert content for patients on a website where they control the design and presentation of it.
 Websites for doctors are notorious for being a missed opportunity for patient engagement and patient marketing strategies.
-But by producing your own content on a channel you own it will establish yourself as a medical thought-leader.
+But by producing original content on a channel you own, you can establish yourself as a medical thought-leader.